I don’t think everyone should get a medal. But give yourself credit for small things.

-It can be either you blaming yourself for what happened or telling yourself that you deserved this negative outcome.
-In the first case you are downplaying your abilities, and in the other, you question your worth as a human being.
+It can be you blaming yourself for what happened or telling yourself that you deserve this negative outcome.
+In the first case, you are downplaying your abilities, and in the other, you question your worth as a human being.
 But this is not the way to improve your life.
 Don’t beat yourself up every time something doesn’t go the way you intended or expected.

 Celebrating will also mark the end of something.
 You will get closure and can move to new things.
 Don’t wait too long to celebrate, chunk things down to smaller pieces and celebrate small victories.

-Plan for the day off so that you don’t have any chores and other people will not fill your day with their requests.
+Plan for the day off so you don’t have any chores and other people will not fill your day with their requests.
 It’s not the day off if you have to clean the house, visit relatives, wash your car, mow the lawn or other such activities.
-Except when you decide in advance to do those things as something that relaxes you.
+Unless you decide in advance to do those things as something that relaxes you.

 Whatever happens, there’s usually a positive intent behind it from the offending side.
-People usually mean well and the bad things are communication errors and accidents.
+People usually mean well, and bad things are communication errors and accidents.
 Judge others’ behavior by the intention they had.
-Judge your own actions by intent.
+Judge your actions by what happened.

-Define success on your own terms, achieve it by your own rules, and build a life you’re proud to live. ~~Anne Sweeney
+Define success on your own terms, achieve it by your own rules, and build a life you’re proud to live. ~ Anne Sweeney

-Don’t sweat this, find just one thing you can give yourself credit for and be happy for it.
+Find just one thing you can give yourself credit for and be happy for it.
 And repeat it tomorrow and the day after that.
 Make it a habit that you find every day something to give yourself credit for.

 - What did you do in school?

-- Maybe you handle a computer better than your peers
+- Maybe you handle a computer better than your peers.

 - Can you swim?